-Dragon Fish Good Luck Icon
+Dragon Fish Good Luck Icon in Feng Shui

 The arowana is like a wealth luck magnet.
 Considered one of the most valuable feng shui tokens, the fish is often said to be the most expensive aquarium fish.
 This fish is prized for all the luck it imbues to its owners.
 The dragon is an ancient sacred Chinese symbol for the emperor.
 It was believed that the royal family were descendants of the dragon.
 This symbolic icon is a cherished favorite gift among business executives and owners.

 Depending on the species, colors include, gold, silver, red, black, or pearl.
 The red Asian arowana cannot be imported to the U.S. Their scales often have a reflective tendency.
 Many times, when light touches its dragonlike scales, a prism of rainbow colors is reflected.
+Choose any color of arowana fish that appeals to you.

-Number of Fish
+Number of Arowana Fish for Feng Shui

 You can use the feng shui standard number of fish in an aquarium or pond.
 The auspicious rule of nine suggests eight gold or red fish and one black fish.
 The black fish absorbs all negative energy headed your way.
 The fish swimming in the aquarium or pond generate yang energy through the movement through water.
 Multiples of three always bring auspicious energy as well as good luck, so you aren't limited to just nine fish for a pond or aquarium.